chatterbugapp/cacheql/README.md

 ## Usage

-There's three major parts to this gem:
+There's four major parts to this gem:

 ### Cache helpers